storybuilder-org/StoryCAD/docs/Status_Bar.md

 ![](Changed-Indicator.png)

 The Changed Indicator displays red if any editing has been done to the outline and green if not.
-It’s a reminder to save your work. <br/>
+It’s a reminder to save your work.
+It’s also a command button which will save your outline if you click it. <br/>